-Because of the nature of medical malpractice, there are several different classes of people who can sue a medical facility or medical professional for malpractice.
-Obviously, the person who suffered direct harm due to malpractice has a right to sue.
+Because of the nature of medical malpractice, there are several different classes of people who can file a medical malpractice lawsuit against a medical facility or medical professional.
+Obviously, the person who suffered direct harm due to malpractice has a right to sue, and usually does in a typical medical malpractice case.
 Because medical malpractice can result in death, survivors, such as a spouse, parent, or child, also may have the right to sue for medical malpractice.
 In the case of injury to a child, parents or a guardian can sue on behalf of the child.

 How Are Medical Malpractice Lawyers Paid?

 California medical malpractice lawyers are paid “on contingency.”
 This means their payment is “contingent” on (or “based on”) a monetary award – either as the result of a trial, or a negotiated settlement.
 Medical malpractice lawyers in California only receive payment if and when the client receives compensation for their personal injury.
 California has very specific rules regarding attorneys’ fees and the permissible percentage of the settlement or award an attorney may collect.
 Because California law bases the permissible percentage on a series of factors, recovery varies from case to case.

 In determining the value of a medical malpractice case, a number of different considerations take place.
 First, attorneys identify clearly established damages, such as lost wages due to time off work, medical bills, the cost of durable medical equipment, etc. Next, attorneys consider the present day value of lost future earnings, where applicable.
 Attorneys also consider pain and suffering when calculating a potential medical malpractice settlement.